Turn your Figma designs into responsive prototypes3 min read

 How to do it?
 It’s simple— Pinning elements!

-- Constraints relates to the containing frame.
+- Constraints relate to the containing frame.

 - You can’t apply constraints to Groups.